Objectives & Performance Measurement

 Whilst we may not know all this information up front, it is important to understand initial expectations and establish parameters around how the programme will measured.
 This provides us with valuable insights as to how the project will be implemented within your organisation and the depth and breadth of our project scope.

 How we go about it

-We develop objectives that are SMART – specific, measurable, achievable, relevant and timely – throughout the project, along with the KPIs and measures.
+We develop objectives that are SMART – simple, measurable, actionable, relevant and timely – throughout the project, along with the performance measures.

-There are a few key stages when objectives, KPIs and measures will be developed throughout the programme:
+There are a few key stages when objectives, performance measures will be developed throughout the programme:

 Prior to project commencement

 Prior to developing the project scope and refined during the initial briefing session:

 - Brand or Employer brand objectives

 At this time, we will also look to understand how they will be measured, whether there are specific action standards that we have to meet in order to proceed between the project stages, and specific data points this project needs to shift.